Howard Pepper 1918

 Jack said, “Look, that’s a blue heron next to the deer.”

-I heard the songs of the meadow lark and sparrows in the tree above us.
+I heard the songs of meadow larks and sparrows in the trees above us.
 It was going to be a great day.

 As the mist cleared, it was Jack’s turn to land the big one.
 He struggled to bring the fish in between the cottonwood trees but couldn’t do it.
 It fought harder than the sturgeon.
 It made a run east down the river.
 Jack followed, still trying to land it.

-As my dad watched him disappear, he laughed and said, “He’ll never land that fish!”
+As Dad watched him disappear, he laughed and said, “He’ll never land that fish!”

 He ended up a mile down the river before he pulled the tired fish in.
 Dad and I waited for his return.